Dependencies

 var = foo_dep.get_variable(cmake : 'CMAKE_VAR', pkgconfig : 'pkg-config-var', configtool : 'get-var', default_value : 'default')

-It accepts the keywords 'cmake', 'pkgconfig', 'pkgconfig_define', 'configtool', 'internal', and 'default_value'. 'pkgconfig_define' works just like the 'define_variable' argument to get_pkgconfig_variable.
+It accepts the keywords 'cmake', 'pkgconfig', 'pkgconfig_define', 'configtool', 'internal', 'system', and 'default_value'. 'pkgconfig_define' works just like the 'define_variable' argument to get_pkgconfig_variable.
 When this method is invoked the keyword corresponding to the underlying type of the dependency will be used to look for a variable.
 If that variable cannot be found or if the caller does not provide an argument for the type of dependency, one of the following will happen: If 'default_value' was provided that value will be returned, if 'default_value' was not provided then an error will be raised.

 Dependencies that provide resource files